How To Mix Kick and Bass

 The great part is that you can let the plugin use it’s artificial intelligence capabilities to match the low end of your mix with your favorite reference track.

-It also has some presets from different genres but I would recommend you to use your reference song for the best results.
+It also has some presets from different genres, but I would recommend you use your reference song for the best results.

 BASSROOM is a final mix and mastering EQ that helps beginners and pros nail their low-end in seconds.